Configure the Hardware Communications Gateway via License Manager

 The License Manager

-License Manager After installing the software and entering your license key you are prompted to run the License Manager.
+After installing the software and entering your license key you are prompted to run the License Manager.
 The License Manager is used initially to setup and configure your hardware gateways.
-When you open the License Manager for ...
+When you open the License Manager for the first time the ...

 Setup a Hardware Gateway Using the Gateway Wizard